Employment Law Changes for Independent Schools: 18-Month Timeline

 Nature of Change:

-The annual increase to injury to feelings awards takes effect and applies to claims issued on or after 6 April 2026.
+The annual increase to injury to feelings awards for discrimination compensation takes effect and applies to claims issued on or after 6 April 2026.

 Nature of Change: